 Each day we'd descend the stone spiral back staircase, go through the arched entrance hall with its huge lantern hanging overhead, and out of the heavy double doors to explore Vienna.

-I guess this is supposed to be the wild west, and below, I got completely fooled by a mirror maze bathed in lurid multi coloured light, sometimes green, sometimes red and sometimes blue .
+Below, I was completely fooled by a mirror maze bathed in lurid multi coloured light, sometimes green, sometimes red and sometimes blue.
+Perhaps I've had a sheltered life but I hadn't been in one of these things before.

-There was also an interesting display of award winning Austrian photographs, blown up large and displayed all around the park.
+There was also an excellent display of award winning Austrian photographs, with each photo blown up large and displayed all around the park.
 The one below specially caught my eye.
 It is entitled "Old Franz's 85th birthday" and I love this loden-clad old man, complete with gun, exchanging a kiss with his wife.

 The Prater couldn't be more different from the "Kunstkammer" where we went the following day.
 This suite of galleries occupies one floor of Vienna's main art museum, the vast Kunst Historisches Museum, and comprises 20 giant rooms packed with unimaginably valuable items collected by generations of Habsburg emperors and their families.